Those all important other jobs

 There are so many film companies about.
 Have you tried to email every single one and see if you can do some part time hours.
 What are you good at?
 Offer those skills first.
 Perhaps you could be the script supervisor, maybe you are great at being a runner.
 Could you help with set design, or be in charge of social media?
 Offer your excellent services and start working behind the camera while waiting to audition in front of it.
 Carrie Mulligan was a most excellent runner before she shot to fame.
 She actually used to serve coffees to one of my pals.

-And finally, if all else fails and you simply can’t find any other jobs to do, just remember like I wrote a few months ago, other jobs are okay (click here to read the piece).
+And finally, if all else fails and you simply can’t find any other jobs to do, just remember like I wrote a few months ago, other jobs are okay (read In The Interests of Transparency).
 Quite a few people wrote back to me about this post so I know I’m not the only one…(right?)
 Everyone started somewhere else.
 Remember the famous story about Brad Pitt dressing as a chicken for a random food outlet when he started out as an actor.
 You’re gonna be just fine!

 Happy job hunting.